 Hormones, by nature, are extremely sensitive and oestrogen is no different.
 The levels tend to fluctuate over a woman’s lifetime, especially when your menstrual cycle begins.
-As a result, low oestrogen in women is not an uncommon phenomenon.
-Ovaries, the organ that produce oestrogen, also reduce the production as you age.
-But consistent low levels of oestrogen is not healthy and can leave you feeling miserable.
+As a result, low oestrogen symptom in women is not an uncommon phenomenon.
+Ovaries, the organ that produces oestrogen, also reduce the production as you age.
+But consistently low levels of oestrogen are not healthy and can leave you feeling miserable.

-So if you are experiencing symptoms out of the blue that mimic those of menopause, it’s a telltale sign that your oestrogen levels may have gone off track.
+So if you are experiencing low oestrogen symptoms in your 20s out of the blue that mimic those of menopause, it’s a telltale sign that your oestrogen levels may have gone off track.

-Low oestrogen symptoms – 6 Signs to look out for
+Low Oestrogen Deficiency Symptoms – 6 Signs Of Low oestrogen to look out for

 Low oestrogen in women who are in their 20s can manifest in a variety of ways.

-Here are some of the common signs of low oestrogen that you may experience:
+Here are some of the common low oestrogen symptoms that you may experience:

 1 – Sex is painful